-A daughter, Isabella was born to Aymer Taillefer, Count of Angouleme and Alice de Courtenay.
+Isabella of Angouleme was born to Aymer Taillefer, Count of Angouleme and Alice de Courtenay.

 Isabella was betrothed to Hugh IX Count of Lusignan.

-Isabella married King John of England in Bordeaux Cathedral.
+Isabella and King John of England were married in Bordeaux Cathedral.

-Isabella was crowned Queen of England in Westminster Abbey.
+Isabella of Angouleme was crowned Queen of England in Westminster Abbey.